How to Get Big Impact Wedding Flowers On a Budget

 Want chic wedding flowers on the cheap?
 It’s easier than you might think – the trick is using color and structure to turn affordable, familiar blooms into sophisticated, exotic arrangements.
-“Color is always one of the best ways to set a mood and make a statement,” says Hailey Bernstein, owner of Portland, Ore.-based Zest Floral + Event Design.
+“Color is always one of the best ways to set a mood and make a statement,” says Hailey Bernstein, owner of Portland, Oregon-based Zest Floral + Event Design.
 “In unexpected or rare shades, even some of the most commonly used flowers can create a show-stopping centerpiece.”

 For example, if you want a rich, elegant feel, Bernstein recommends looking to blooms in dark, sultry tones, such as black baccara roses, hot chocolate calla lilies, black-burgundy ti leaves, chocolate cosmos and eggplant-colored carnations.